VAMO: Efficient Zeroth-Order Variance Reduction for SGD with Faster Convergence: Hybrid FO and ZO Stochastic Variance Reduction (VAMO)

-Compared to the convergence rate of SVRG \cite{reddi2016stochastic}, Theorem~\ref{theorem:main} has an additional error $\left(\frac{S\chi_m}{T\bar{\gamma}}\right)$ because of the use of ZO gradient estimator. $\chi_m$ depends on the epoch $m$, the step size $\eta_k$, the smoothing parameter $\mu$, the mini-batch size $b$, the number of optimization variables $d$ and the mixing constant $\alpha$.
-To obtain a clear dependence on these parameters and explore deeper convergence insights, we simplify \eqref{eq:main_bound} to suit specific parameter settings, as shown below.
+Compared to FO-SVRG, Theorem~\ref{theorem:main} has an additional error $(S\chi_m/(T\bar{\gamma})) $ due to the use of the ZO gradient estimator.
+To obtain a clear dependence on these parameters and explore deeper insights into convergence, we simplify \eqref{eq:main_bound} to suit the specific parameter settings, as shown below.

 \begin{corollary} Suppose parameters are set as

 with $\beta_k = \beta = L$, where $0 < \rho \leq 1$ is a universal constant independent of $b$, $d$, $\alpha$, $L$ and $T$.
 Then Theorem~\ref{theorem:main} implies